 Obviously we’re big fans of retrospectives at Metro Retro and it may seem like a clickbait title, but I promise I’m being serious here.

-Most people hold their retrospectives at fixed intervals or after significant events like the end of a Scrum team’s sprint, the release of a software update, or after a marketing campaign.
-The retrospective is used to improve the team going forward by looking back on the ways the team has worked together.
-At most this retrospective is held weekly, but often they will be held every two weeks, monthly or longer.
+Most people hold their retrospectives at fixed intervals or after significant events like the end of a Scrum team’s sprint, or after a marketing campaign.
+The retrospective is used to improve the team going forward by looking back on how the team worked together.
+Most retrospectives are held every two weeks, but they can be monthly or longer.

 When we ask Agile coaches what the first thing they do with a new team is, the majority say: